 The progress the children have made is phenomenal!
-We have been so impressed at how easily they & our teachers have embraced computing with iCompute.
+We are so impressed at how easily everyone has embraced computing with iCompute.

 Sarah Coleman, Headteacher of Lindale CE Primary School, shares her school’s experience of teaching primary computing using iCompute.